Tracardi/tracardi-api/docs/qa/how_to_pass_profile_id_from_domain_to_domain.md

 in `trackExternalLinks`.
 In our example it is 'example.com' and , 'tracardi.com'.

-Here is the explanation how Tracardi treats referenced profiles and session IDs.
+Here is the explanation how Tracardi treats referenced profiles IDs.

 Tracardi checks if there is referer data containing a profile ID and source ID.
 If it exists and is valid, it merges the referred profile with the existing profile in the local storage on the visited page (domain).
 If there is no existing